polarbeargo/GenAIND-Project-Personalized-Real-Estate-Agent/README.md

 - The `few-shot examples` are directly linked to the Listing model, making it easier to manage and modify.
 - Comebine the `few_shot_prompt` and the `example_prompt` into the `chain_of_thoughts` (CoT) concept that processes the questions and generates responses in a straightforward manner.
 This structure allows for efficient generation of real estate listings while maintaining clarity and ease of use.

+- The `evaluate_generated_listings` function automates the process of calculating `BLEU` and `ROUGE` scores, making it easy to assess the quality of generated text against reference listings.

 - The `generate_images` function uses the `CompVis/stable-diffusion-v1-4` model run in `Apple Silicon (M1/M2)` to efficiently generate images in `batches` from generated real estate listings based on the provided prompts which assembled from the dataframes `df` row by row in batches defined by `batch_size` and saved to the `generated_images` directory.

 - We use `OpenCLIPEmbeddings`to perform `Multimodal Embeddings` generate embeddings for both text and images using the CLIP model.
 By leveraging a multimodal approach, we can effectively represent and compare different types of data (textual descriptions and visual content) in a unified manner.

-- We apply `Chroma` which is designed to store embeddings efficiently, allowing for fast retrieval and similarity searches.
+- We apply `Chroma` which is designed to store embeddings efficiently, allowing for fast retrieval and `similarity searches`.
 By storing both text and image embeddings in the same database, we can easily perform queries that consider both modalities.

 With the ability to search and retrieve listings based on both text and images, users can have a more intuitive and satisfying experience.
 They can find properties that match their preferences more easily, whether they are browsing through images or reading descriptions.